ShaunSHamilton/Long-Period-Fibre-Gratings/logbook.md

 - Does is make sense to refer to $n_{1}^{\text{eff}}$?
   - That is, are there at least two _effective refractive indices_?
 - Does linearly polarised mean both $x$ and $y$ components of the wave are equal?
+  - Is this an assumption I can/need to make?

 ### Report Progress